Introduction to Dashboards

 Why Dashboards Use Remote Executes

-Putting internal API calls (such as Get Submissions, Create Submission, or Update Submission) in server-side modules is extremely beneficial.
-These benefits include:
+Executing internal API calls, like Get Submissions, Create Submission, or Update Submission, in server-side modules is beneficial in the following ways:

 -

-Speed: API calls happen via a remote server, easing overburden on the browser.
+Speed: API calls occur using a remote server, unburdening the browser.

 -

-Security: Bad actors can’t access Personally Identifiable Information Personal Identifiable Information (PII) is any representation of information that permits the identity of an individual to whom the information applies to be reasonably inferred by either direct or indirect means. through the Console.
+Security: Bad actors cannot access Personally Identifiable Information Personal Identifiable Information (PII) is any representation of information that permits the identity of an individual to whom the information applies to be reasonably inferred by either direct or indirect means. using the DevTools Console.

 -

-Easier Debugging: Creating modular API modules provides a smaller code-base for debugging.
+Easier Debugging: Creating modular API modules provides a smaller codebase when troubleshooting.

 When using a remote execute, you don't notice any difference in Express View.
 The difference comes in when viewing the Network tab of your DevTools panel.
 For example, let's say you're running a Get Submissions API call without a remote execute.
 This is what you see in the Network tab: